Have you ever dreamed of a world where you can have fried dough for breakfast? Spain is that world.

 The unassuming Horchatería Fabián is another beacon of Valencian tradition, selling churros, horchata and a host of other local delights.
 Although especially popular during the Fallas celebration, this local spot is lively and inviting all year round.
 The churros are amazing and the chocolate is equally as good and incredibly reasonably priced.
 Brave the queues and your reward will be some of the best churros in Valencia!

 Address: Carrer de Ciscar, 5

 Not many people would expect to be able to get delicious churros in Valencia from a stall on the street.
 However, Churrería Chocolatería Casa Pilato pulls it off!
-With two locations in the city, a street stall and the original bar which opened in 1954, they spread their expertise across both establishments equally.
+With two locations in the city—a street stall and the original bar which opened in 1954—they spread their expertise across both establishments equally.
 The bar may not look like much from the outside, but the loyalty of the locals who have been enjoying their churros in Casa Pilato for generations says it all.
-While we definitely recommend sitting in the original café, don’t shy away from their street stall if you find yourself in the Ruzafa area.
+While sitting in the original café is a truly special experience, don’t shy away from their street stall if you find yourself in the Ruzafa area.

 Address: Plaza Obispo Laguarda, 9

 This family-run locale has been open since the early eighties and is run by Vicenta, the sister of the bar’s original owner, Bienvenida.
 This large establishment can cater to all your sweet needs: pastries, horchata, buñuelos and, of course, churros.
 This spot is perfect for the early riser as it opens at 6 a.m. and stays going until well after sundown.
 The already-ample timetable extends even further during the Fallas celebration, so it’s rare to find Horchatería Marí Toñi closed during that time.